1231301695/TT4L_G6_Requirements_Project/SRS.md

 ![][image45]
 Figure 4.1.3.3.1- Interview with Mr. Zaki Syahmi Bin Zulkifli, Officer of Multimedia University Student Lifestyle and Experience Department

-The system Administrator provided critical insights into the technical backbone and operational expectations of the portal.
+The system Administrator provided critical insights into the technical backbone and operational expectations of the system.
 Their input will shape the infrastructure design, security measures and integration strategies to ensure system reliability and compliance.

 ## **4.2.
 Survey** {#4.2.-survey}